EusiB-C/Environmental-sample-app/README.md

-This project is an app that shows data from hypothetical environmental samples, like a soil sample's lead content or a water sample's salinity
+This project is an app that shows data from hypothetical environmental samples, like a soil sample's lead content or a water sample's salinity.
+You can add your own "sample" and view data from it and others you create.